webosose/website/content/en/docs/guides/setup/system-requirements.md

 | RAM | 8 GB | 16 GB or higher |
 | Storage | HDD with 100 GB of free disk space | SSD with 100 GB of free disk space or more |

-### Software Tools
+### Git

-Before you start building webOS OSE, you need to install and set up the following tools.
+Before you start building webOS OSE, you need to [set up Git](https://help.github.com/articles/set-up-git) on your build system.

-#### Git

-You need to [set up Git](https://help.github.com/articles/set-up-git) on your build system.

-{{< note >}}
-Make sure that you follow [Connecting over SSH](https://help.github.com/articles/set-up-git/#connecting-over-ssh) in [Authenticating with GitHub from Git](https://help.github.com/articles/set-up-git/#next-steps-authenticating-with-github-from-git).
-{{< /note >}}

-#### Python

-Install [Python](https://www.python.org) in your build system to proceed with the build process.

 ## Host Machine Requirements

-On the host machine, you can flash the built image to the target device or use SDK tools for further development processes.
+On the **host machine**, you can flash the built image to the target device or use SDK tools for further development processes.
 You can use Linux, Windows, or macOS for the host machine.

 {{< note >}}
 The build system (Linux machine) can be also used as a host machine for further development processes.